-If you want to check all the timetables or even book your ferry ticket to Naxos (which you have to pick up at the port anyways – that’s the greek law…) you can visit the Let’s Ferry website (or you can just check the timetables).
+If you want to check all the timetables or even book your ferry ticket to Naxos (which you must pick up at the port anyways – that’s the Greek law…), you can visit the Ferryhopper website (or you can just check the timetables).

 There is no flight between Naxos and Mykonos as it doesn’t make sense; the islands are pretty close.